What are the Most Common Types of Stainless Steel?

 Grade 316 Stainless Steel

-Another common variety of austenitic stainless steel, grade 316 stainless has a high tensile strength of 579 MPa (84 ksi) and a maximum use temperature of around 800˚C (1,472˚F).
-While having a lower tensile strength and temperature tolerance than grade 304 stainless steel, grade 316 stainless has a better resistance to chlorides (like salt) than 304 alloy does.
-This makes it a preferred choice for any application involving exposure to salt or other chlorides.
+Another common austenitic stainless steel, grade 316 stainless possesses a range of benefits, with a 579 MPa (84 ksi) tensile strength and a maximum use temperature of approximately 800 °C (1,472 °F).
+While its tensile strength and temperature tolerance are lower compared to grade 304 SS, grade 316 stainless exhibits superior chloride resistance to substances, making it an ideal option for marine applications or projects that involve salt exposure.

 Grade 317 Stainless Steel